-Better Beginnings was inspired by the UK’s Book Start program, the world’s first national book gifting program.
-The program aims to provide free books to every child in England and Wales and inspire families to build their child’s love of books and reading from birth.
+Better Beginnings was inspired by the UK’s Book Start program, the world’s first national book gifting program which aimed to provide free books to every child in England and Wales and inspire families to build their child’s love of books and reading from birth.

 The Better Beginnings program continues to learn from best practice early literacy models from around the world and has incorporated the Every Child Ready to Read initiative into our approach to supporting families develop their child’s early literacy skills.
 This program was developed by the American Library Association and introduced to U.S. public libraries in 2004.
 A revised edition of that program was released in 2011 and it is this model that Better Beginnings draws on as a guide to best practice in the development of high-quality early literacy programs for libraries.

 A central element to this approach is the acknowledgement that it is not the library, but the parent or caregiver who has the most influence on a child’s early literacy development.
 Saroj Nadkarni Ghoting and Pamela Martin-Diaz wrote in their book Early Literacy Storytimes @ Your Library:

 “Library programs for young children have neither the duration nor consistency of contact to have a permanent influence on their early literacy development.
 The library's important role is to promote early literacy, to explain it and to model behaviors for the parents and caregivers who are with the children every day.”

 As a result of this approach, Better Beginnings regards the primary target of early childhood library programs as the parent.
 Whilst it is of course still very important to make programs fun and engaging for children, the primary aim of a program should be to educate and empower parents to create a rich early literacy environment in their homes.

 Early Literacy is what children know about reading and writing before they learn to read and write.